chazsconi/chazsconi.github.io/_posts/2024-11-19-evolution-of-a-sandbox-platform.md

     E5 --> |Waiting| TE2
     E6 --> |Waiting| TE2

+    class R1,R2,P1,P2 app;
+    class DB1,DB2 database;
+    class E1,E2 engineer;
+    class SMS management;

     class E2,E3,E5,E6 waitingState;
     class E1,E4 testingState;
     class TE1,TE2 testEnv;
 </div>
+<small>* There are just 2 test environments in total</small>

 ### The birth of sandboxes

 To solve this problem the first version of sandbox environments were conceived.
 These allowed each engineer to have their own test environment on their laptop.
 The sandbox team created sandbox setup scripts that engineers could run using [Vagrant](https://en.wikipedia.org/wiki/Vagrant_(software)) to manage and create a sandbox on their laptops.

 <div class="mermaid">
 flowchart TD